Natndez/LungDisease-CNN-Diagnosis/README.md

 ### Challenges Faced
 - **Data Imbalance:** Equalizing the dataset across classes required slicing of images (500 was the best value I found).
 - **Limited Data:** The relatively small dataset size limited the model's ability to generalize.
 Especially because the dataset I used only contained 576 images for covid, but over 4000 for pneumonia
-- **Class Overlap:** Pneumonia and tuberculosis have similar features, making them harder for the model to distinguish them.
+- **Class Overlap:** Covid and tuberculosis seemingly have similar features, making them harder for the model to distinguish them.
 - **Improve `diagnose()` function:** While passing in specific image paths works, I'm sure there are much more robust ways to handle this.

 ### Future Improvements